Working with missing data#

 Conversion#

-If you have a DataFrame or Series using np.nan, Series.convert_dtypes() and DataFrame.convert_dtypes() in DataFrame that can convert data to use the data types that use NA such as Int64Dtype or ArrowDtype.
+If you have a DataFrame or Series using np.nan, DataFrame.convert_dtypes() and Series.convert_dtypes(), respectively, will convert your data to use the nullable data types supporting NA, such as Int64Dtype or ArrowDtype.
 This is especially helpful after reading in data sets from IO methods where data types were inferred.

 In this example, while the dtypes of all columns are changed, we show the results for the first 10 columns.